Taste Real's Fall Rural Romp

 416.702.8190 | hilltop-honey-erin.square.site

 Looking for truly local honey?
 Come visit this charming micro apiary, nestled in the scenic hills of Erin, Ontario, right on Trafalgar Road at an elevation of 1,482 feet!
-Buzz by and experience a taste of OAAS Grand Champion small-batch, handcrafted unpasteurized honey.
-You will have a chance to meet-and-greet with hardworking bees and a live demonstration of how honey is extracted.
+Buzz by and experience a taste of multi award winning small-batch, handcrafted unpasteurized honey.
+You will have a chance to meet and greet hardworking bees, see how honey is extracted and learn about honeybees.
 Whether you're a curious visitor, a honey lover, or just looking for a sweet stop on your country drive, Hilltop Honey farm offers a fun, educational, and delicious experience for all ages.

 33 Cork Street West, Guelph

 Step into a vibrant community space where creativity meets countryside charm!
 The Hive is buzzing with activity for this year’s Fall Rural Romp.
-Browse a local artisan market featuring handcrafted goods, local art, and farm-fresh products.
+Browse this local artisan market featuring handcrafted goods, local art, and farm-fresh products.
 Enjoy tasty samples and seasonal treats while you explore the space.
-Plus, don’t miss your chance to meet a friendly cow from JC Cattle—perfect for a photo op!
+Plus, don’t miss your chance to meet some friendly animals, including a cow from JC Cattle—perfect for a photo op!
 A unique stop that blends rural life, local flavour and artistic spirit.

 5835 Wellington Road 26, Erin